 Mange bruger Marinetraffic til at følge deres venner eller familie, der tager på langtur.
 Sommetider bliver dem derhjemme bare mødt af beskeden "Position received by Satellite" eller "Vessel is Out-of-Range".

 Data on Marinetraffic is collected by volunteers that have installed an AIS Station.
 It is therefore random where these stations are located, and the distance between the stations can be quite large in places where there isn’t much ship traffic.
-The range of an AIS station is around 40 nautical miles (74 Km), and they are most often placed along the coastlines with lots of ship traffic.

 How to send data to Marinetraffic and Vesselfinder